mozilla/skywriter/docs/glossary.html.markdown

 :   The project code name for an in-browser code editor/IDE for open web
     developers.

-Boot
-:   the part of Bespin required to make it run.
-The notion is that ultimately
-    anything that is not required to boot will be a plugin.
-We also want to minimize what is in the Boot part of Bespin.

 CommonJS
 :   An effort to create a standard library that runs across platforms and
     interpreters for JavaScript.
 Bespin's code is organized into CommonJS modules.

 Core
-:   any officially supported parts of Bespin.
-This consists of the Boot part
+:   the part of Bespin required to make it run.
+The notion is that ultimately
+    anything that is not required to boot will be a plugin.
+We also want to minimize what is in the Boot part of Bespin.

+Labs
-    of Bespin plus any plugins that beyond the experimental stage.
+:   parts of Bespin that are in the official repository but have not yet
+    settled to the point where they are "supported".

 Reboot
 :   a major refactoring of Bespin's code, especially pertaining to the